-Omega-3's for reducing inflammation and supporting cardiovascular and brain health
+Omega-3's reduce inflammation & support cardiovascular & brain health

-Sulforaphane for aiding in the detoxification pathway and preventing tumor growth
+Sulforaphane aids in detoxification pathways & suppress/prevent tumor growth

-Ashwagandha and other adaptogens for supporting adrenal health and our response to stress
+Ashwagandha & other adaptogens support healthy adrenal glands & improve our physiological response to stress

 At this realization, the answer popped right into my head.
-My business would strive to educate people about the "hidden" nutrients in our food that were silently working away to help us thrive, and to empower people to bring more of those specific nutrients that would best serve their body and/or ailments to their routine as often as possible.
+My business would strive to educate people about the small but significant nutrients in our foods silently working away to help us thrive, and to empower people to bring more of the foods that would best serve their body to their routine as often as possible.

 The idea was born: "The Purposeful Plate."

-Around middle-school age, I learned that my mom's dad passed away at just over 40 years old from colon cancer.
-This information stunned me.
+It was around middle-school age that I learned of my familial link to colon cancer.
+I was stunned.
 So much so, that I began to think about cancer obsessively.
 What was it?
 Why did it happen?
 How could it affect someone so young?
 How do I make sure to never get it?

-I have spent years mastering the art of a plant-based diet, how to feel completely satiated and balanced, how to make it work for others with various needs and in all stages of life, and have finally found my "sweet spot" among a world of endless options.
+I have spent years mastering the art of a plant-based diet -- how to feel completely satiated and balanced, how to provide our bodies with all of the essential nutrients, and how to make it easy and fun -- and now I want to help make it work for others with various needs and in any stage of life.

 In 2008 I attended CSUSM in sunny San Diego, California for a B.S. degree in Kinesiology, with an emphasis in Health Science.
 Following graduation, I was hungry for more, and enrolled in T. Colin Campbell's Certificate in Plant-Based Nutrition program via Cornell University, a 12-week program about the correlations and connections between the way we eat and chronic diseases.